 6. Super Mario Galaxy 1 & 2

-Take Super Mario Bros., add hundreds of bells and whistles and a three-dimensional display, and you are left with the greatness that is Super Mario Galaxy 1 and 2.
+Take Super Mario Bros., add hundreds of bells and whistles, and a three-dimensional display, and you are left with the greatness that is Super Mario Galaxy 1 and 2.
 The visuals are beautiful, the world is expansive and filled with treasures, and having the freedom to galavant around as a planet-hopping Mario is simply unbeatable.
-The first game is less difficult than the first, allowing you time to get your sea (space?) legs, but, in any case, both games offer hours of entertainment (70.2 to be exact) that can only be had on the Wii.
+The first game is less difficult than the second, allowing you time to get your sea (space?) legs, but, in any case, both games offer hours of entertainment (70.2 to be exact) that can only be had on the Wii.

 5. Super Smash Bros.
 Brawl

 What.
 A. Game.
 The Wii is built for party play, and Super Smash Bros.
 Brawl serves this purpose perfectly.
-With a huge selection of characters to choose from and plenty of interactive maps, players are given the rare yet much needed opportunity to give their friends and family a good ol’ beat down.
-Each character has unique abilities which take time to master, making the game feel new each time you try a different character.
+With a huge selection of characters to choose from and plenty of interactive maps, players are given the rare yet much-needed opportunity to give their friends and family a good ol’ beat down.
+Each character has unique abilities that take time to master, making the game feel new each time you try a different character.
 It isn’t the easiest game to play, but your desire to defeat all who challenge you will motivate you to hone your skills.

 4. Mario Kart Wii

 Do you hear blood-curdling screams coming from the house next door?
 Don’t fret.
 It’s just your friendly Mario Kart Wii racer getting hit by a blue shell just before passing the finish line.
 This game is extremely fun and exhilarating, pitting you against your friends and family in a death race without the death.
-The Wii version of Mario Kart comes with better graphics, new game modes and new racetracks.
+The Wii version of Mario Kart comes with better graphics, new game modes, and new racetracks.
 Players also have the opportunity to drive as their Mii.
 When it doubt, play Mario Kart.
 As long as you have an opponent to race against, this game will never fail you when it comes to enjoyment.

 3. Xenoblade Chronicles